le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 default[:monit][:mail_format][:from]    = "monit@#{node[:fqdn]}"
 {% endhighlight %}

 where "fqdn" is attribute from ohai.
-Let's check by Fauxhai what this attribute will work in corrent way.
+Let's check by Fauxhai is this attribute will work corrently.
 Add this test:

 {% highlight ruby %}
 context "mail to attribute" do